openharmony/security/en/security-process/README.md

 ## Assessing Security Vulnerabilities

 The OpenHarmony Security Issue Response Team organizes maintainers to verify the security vulnerabilities reported.
 The OpenHarmony community assesses security vulnerabilities based on the mainstream [CVSS](https://www.first.org/cvss/calculator/3.1).
-The table below lists the severity levels and scores of the CVSS.
+The table below lists the severity levels and scores of the Common Vulnerability Scoring System (CVSS).

 |Severity Rating|Score|
 |--------------------------|-----------------|